 Peace and humanity won in Bodo accord: PM Modi in Assam

-Guwahati, Feb 07: Prime Minister Narendra Modi on Friday addressing a huge mass in Kokrajhar area, Assam where he participated in the celebrations of the signing of Bodo Peace agreement said that the agreements signed in 1993 and 2003 could not bring permanent peace in BTAD; there is no more demand left with signing of this Bodo Accord.
+Guwahati, Feb 07: Prime Minister Narendra Modi on Friday addressing a huge mass in Kokrajhar area, Assam, where he participated in the celebrations of the signing of Bodo Peace agreement, said that it was because of people's support that the Bodo peace accord was signed, heralding a new dawn of peace in Assam.

 The PM was welcomed by Assam Chief Minister Sarbananda Sonowal at the Lokpriya Gopinath Bordoloi International Airport, Guwahati.